cccbr/belfryprojects/content/docs/090-project-finance/index.md

 ### Listed Places of Worship Grant Scheme

 The [Listed Places of Worship (LPW) Grant Scheme](https://listed-places-of-worship-grant.dcms.gov.uk/) gives grants covering the VAT on repairs of over £1,000 to listed buildings used as places of worship.
 You can also submit one claim in any 12-month period that is less than £1,000, but more than £500.
 This is subject to detailed conditions and you will need to study the website carefully.
-Fortunately,Steve Coleman has an article "*Avoiding the Dreaded VAT*" in *The Ringing World* issue of 30 June 2023 (page 660) which provides extensive guidance.
+Fortunately, Steve Coleman has an article "*Avoiding the Dreaded VAT*" in *The Ringing World* issue of 30 June 2023 (page 660) which provides extensive guidance.
 Note that the web address quoted in the article has recently changed to the one given here.

 ### Gift Aid